-Both types (endothelial and inducible) of NO-synthase were present in myocardial cells showing cytoplasmatic granular positivity.
+Both types (endothelial and inducible) of NOsynthase were present in myocardial cells showing cytoplasmatic granular positivity.
 One third of cardiomyocytes did not show any NO-synthase positivity.
-No differences in the localization and expression of NO-synthase (neither isoform) between the experimental groups were observed.
+No differences between experimental groups in the localization and expression of either isoform of NOsynthase were observed.